-Israel partially reopens Rafah crossing between Egypt and Gaza in pilot
+Ambulances line up at Gaza’s Rafah crossing as Israel plans limited opening

 - list 3 of 3As Rafah reopens, Palestinians are ‘given an impossible choice’

-“In accordance with the ceasefire agreement and a directive of the political echelon, the Rafah Crossing was opened today for the limited passage of residents only,” COGAT said.
+“Today, a pilot is underway to test and assess the operation of the crossing,” the agency said in a statement.
+“The movement of residents in both directions, entry and exit to and from Gaza, is expected to begin tomorrow.”

-The Israeli army said it has completed a complex that will serve as a screening facility for Palestinians passing in and out of Gaza through the Rafah crossing, which will be open for the movement of some people on Monday.
+The announcement came after Israeli military said it has completed a complex that will serve as a screening facility for Palestinians passing in and out of Gaza through the crossing.

+Rafah is the only border crossing in Gaza that does not pass through Israel, and it was jointly managed by Palestinian and Egyptian authorities, in coordination with Israel, before the war.

-Rafah has been largely shut since it was seized by Israel in May 2024, amid the country’s two-year genocidal war on Gaza.
+But it has been shut for nearly two years after Israeli forces seized it in May 2024, during the country’s genocidal war on Gaza.

 Al Jazeera’s Hani Mahmoud, reporting from Khan Younis in southern Gaza, said the crossing’s reopening was an “uncomfortable dynamic”.